Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Buckets are logical containers for objects.
 You can have one or more buckets in your account and can control access for each bucket individually.
 You control who can create, delete, and list objects in the bucket.
 You can also view access logs for the bucket and its objects and choose the geographical region where Amazon S3 will store the bucket and its contents.

+DATA LAKES:

+A data lake is a centralized repository that allows you to store structured, semistructured, and unstructured data at any scale.
+Data lakes promise the ability to store all data for a business in a single repository.
+You can leverage data lakes to store large volumes of data instead of persisting that data in data warehouses.
+Data lakes, such as those built in Amazon S3, are generally less expensive than specialized big data storage solutions.
+That way, you only pay for the specialized solutions when using them for processing and analytics and not for long-term storage.
+Your extract, transform, and load (ETL) and analytic process can still access this data for analytics.

+DATA WAREHOUSE:

+A data warehouse is a central repository of structured data from many data sources.
+This data is transformed, aggregated, and prepared for business reporting and analysis.
+A data warehouse is a central repository of information coming from one or more data sources.
+Data flows into a data warehouse from transactional systems, relational databases, and other sources.
+These data sources can include structured, semistructured, and unstructured data.
+These data sources are transformed into structured data before they are stored in the data warehouse.

+Data is stored within the data warehouse using a schema.
+A schema defines how data is stored within tables, columns, and rows.
+The schema enforces constraints on the data to ensure integrity of the data.
+The transformation process often involves the steps required to make the source data conform to the schema.
+Following the first successful ingestion of data into the data warehouse, the process of ingesting and transforming the data can continue at a regular cadence.

+DATA MARTS:

+A SUBSET OF A DATA WAREHOUSE
+Data warehouses can be massive.
+Analyzing these huge stores of data can be confusing.
+Many organizations need a way to limit the tables to those that are most relevant to the analytics users will be performing.

+A subset of data from a data warehouse is called a data mart.
+Data marts only focus on one subject or functional area.
+A warehouse might contain all relevant sources for an enterprise, but a data mart might store only a single department’s sources.
+Because data marts are generally a copy of data already contained in a data warehouse, they are often fast and simple to implement.